This post summarizes some aspects on web development.

 You can find a detailed list of web application frameworks on this post.

-8. Web Back End Development
+8. Web Back End Frameworks

 Until this points we have been checking the parts that are run on the client’s browser.
 But there are some functionalities that can must be run on the server side.
 From now on, we are entering into this area.